Sun Devil Nation shines at Camp T

 🏈 Come prepared

-Check the weather: There are no umbrellas allowed, and should a monsoon storm occur, some areas could become muddy.
+- Check the weather: There are no umbrellas allowed.
+Should a monsoon storm occur, some areas could become muddy.

 🏈 Out of bounds

-No pets: Pets are not allowedfor a variety of reasons, so thanks ahead for understanding.
+- No pets: Pets are not allowed for a variety of reasons.
 We don't want to turn anyone away, so please leave Fido and Fuzzy at home.
-We ask that you don't put our staff and those managing the event in a tough spot.

-The cabins and team areas are not accessible to the public: We ask you stay near the field.
-Just trust us we have 187 beds, but you don't need to see them or count them.
+- The cabins and team areas are not accessible to the public: We ask you stay near the field.

 🏈 The experience